greenelab/xswap-manuscript/manuscript.md

 The first comparison gave insight into the ability of the PPI network to be reconstructed by degree.
 Second, the five edge prediction features were computed on 100 permuted networks and used to reconstruct the unpermuted network.
 Each permuted network corresponded to AUROC values quantifying the performances of features computed on it.
-The second comparison gave insight into the performance of each feature if the feature was only picking up on degree.
+The second comparison gave insight into the performance of each feature if the feature was only capturing degree.

 ![Network reconstruction performances by five edge prediction features.
   Dotted red line indicates performance of the edge prior.
   Each feature was computed on the unpermuted and 100 permutations of the STRING PPI network.
   ](https://github.com/greenelab/xswap-analysis/raw/4d9137f43a16fbe6c6a02865adceaa9a3195fe2d/img/feature-auroc.png){#fig:feature-auroc width="85%"}

-The edge prior was able to reconstruct the PPI network with an AUROC of 0.797 (dotted red line in Figure {@fig:feature-auroc}).
+The edge prior encapsulates nonspecific predictions due to degree, and it reconstructed the PPI network with an AUROC of 0.797 (dotted red line in Figure {@fig:feature-auroc}).
-Since the edge prior captures the performance of degree, this result indicated that nonspecific predictions alone showed this level of reconstruction performance.
 In the second comparison, edge prediction features computed on permuted networks showed performance equal or lower to their performances on the unpermuted networks.
-This indicated that four out of five edge prediction features picked up on more than node degree for the prediction task.
+This indicated that four out of five edge prediction features discern more than node degree for the prediction task.
 The preferential attachment index is the product of source and target degree, and we found that its performance did not differ from the edge prior or the feature's performance when computed on permuted networks.
 The four remaining features showed far higher reconstruction performance than the edge prior or feature values computed on permuted networks.